About Me

 Skills

-I am incredibly thankful for the chance to acquire and develop numerous advanced skills over four decades of work.
-As technology advances, my computer competency expertise has continuously evolved and improved.
-My proficiency has reached a professional level, and I have gained the confidence to utilize my skills effectively.
+I’m incredibly thankful for the chance to acquire and develop advanced skills over four decades of work.
+As technology advanced, my computer competency evolved with it, and I gained confidence applying these skills in demanding environments.

 UX Design & Research: